-You have just entered into a remarkable world of ideas about education — ideas that make enormous sense and are much supported by research, and are influencing the educational thought and practice of an ever-growing number of families throughout the world.
+You have just entered into a remarkable world of ideas about education — ideas that make enormous sense, are much supported by research, and are influencing the educational thought and practice of an ever-growing number of families throughout the world.

-Children are beautifully designed, by nature, to control their own learning.
+Children are beautifully designed, by nature, to direct their own education.
 For most of human history, children educated themselves through observing, exploring, questioning, playing and participating.
 These educative instincts still work beautifully for children who are provided with conditions that allow them to flourish.

 Coercive schooling is not good for children.
-Schooling that children are forced to endure—in which the subject matter is imposed by others and the “learning” is motivated by extrinsic rewards and punishments rather than by the children’s own true interests—turns learning from a joyful activity into a chore, to be avoided whenever possible.
-Coercive schooling, which tragically is the norm in our society, suppresses curiosity and overrides children’s natural ways of learning and creating, and contributes to a general loss of curiosity.
-It also promotes anxiety, depression and feelings of helplessness that sometimes reach pathological levels.
-Unfortunately, the forced, “top-down” paradigm currently prevails in all standard schooling, as well as in some forms of “alternative” or “progressive” schooling.
+Schooling that children are forced to endure—in which the subject matter is imposed by others and the “learning” is motivated by extrinsic rewards and punishments rather than by the children’s true interests—turns learning from a joyful activity into a chore, to be avoided whenever possible.
+Coercive schooling, which tragically is the norm in our society, suppresses curiosity and overrides children’s natural ways of learning.
+It also promotes anxiety, depression and feelings of helplessness that all too often reach pathological levels.

 Real alternatives already exist and have been proven to work.
-These self-directed options include “democratic schools,” in which children direct their own activities and participate democratically in running the school; home-based learning, where children pursue their own interests with the support of parents and others in the community; and various resource centers that offer community experiences for self-directed learners.
-These truly self-directed approaches have been shown to work well regardless of children’s personalities and socioeconomic backgrounds.
-They don’t create the problems of forced schooling, and they nurture vital traits—such as initiative, creativity, and love of learning — traits that promote life satisfaction and are increasingly essential for economic success in our rapidly changing world.
-As an added bonus, they are also far less expensive to implement than the current process of forced schooling.
+These options include democratic schools, in which children direct their own activities and participate in running the school; self-directed homeschooling, where children pursue their own interests with the support of parents and others in the community; and resource centers that offer community and support for self-directed learners.
+These self-directed approaches have been used successfully by young people representing the whole normal range of personalities and diverse socioeconomic backgrounds.
+These approaches nurture traits such as initiative, creativity, playfulness, and love of learning — traits that promote life satisfaction and are increasingly essential for economic success in our rapidly changing world.
+As an added bonus, the financial cost of such approaches has proven to be far less than that of coercive schooling.

-Parent who is concerned about how schooling is affecting your child, or who seeks to preserve your child’s wonder and excitement of learning.
+a parent who is concerned about how schooling is affecting your child, or who seeks to preserve your child’s wonder and excitement of learning;

-Journalist or event organizer, interested in featuring an authority who can discuss better approaches to education and children’s needs for freedom and play.
+a journalist or event organizer, interested in featuring an authority who can discuss better approaches to education and children’s needs for freedom and play; or